 Their prawn noodle was just so-so to me as I have tasted some other restaurant in Ipoh who serves better taste or rather suits my taste on their prawn broth.
 Of course our Papa calls it Hokkien Mee and refuses to touch this ….. *sigh*

-Other M Boutique Family members decided to try the Lam Mee; a combination of yellow noodle mixed with rice vermicelli with char siew and some prawns, bean sprout in a non-spicy soup.
+Other M Boutique Family members decided to try the Lam Mee; a combination of yellow noodles mixed with rice vermicelli with char siew and some prawns, bean sprout in a non-spicy soup.
 Our Reservations member ordered this, claiming that the original version of lam mee doesn’t taste like this but she loves this version by Sun Seng Fatt.
 Of course, we also ordered some snacks such as Pork Balls and Dumplings (Sui Kow) in Chicken Broth.
-As to the Pork Balls, well, it just tastes like like pork balls, but their Sui Kow Dumplings were quite fulfilling though not packed with much veggies, it had a succulent bite cause it was stuffed with a generous dollop of meat.
+As to the Pork Balls, well, it just tastes like pork balls, but their Sui Kow Dumplings is quite fulfilling though not pack with many veggies, it has a succulent bite cause it is stuff with a generous dollop of meat.
 Wait a minute.
 Isn’t Sui Kow supposed to be prawn dumplings???
-Now where are the prawns???
-Hurm ……
+Now, where are the prawns???
+Hurm…

-Apparently Sun Seng Fatt is also known for their “Wat” or “What” (Smooth) Chicken, but since majority of the M Boutique Family are Ipoh-nese, we decided to give it a miss, cause we wanted to concentrate on their main staple : Noodles.
-For your information you can choose your choice of noodles when ordering here.
+Apparently Sun Seng Fatt is also famous for their “Wat” or “What” (Smooth) Chicken, but since the majority of the M Boutique Family are Ipoh-nese, we decide to give it a miss, cause we want to concentrate on their main staple: Noodles.
+For your information, you can choose your choice of noodles when ordering here.